OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/metadataphp/amodule/id.rst

 ==

 .. todo #HR: wie todo oben: VL prüft; https://oxidforge.org/de/modulkurzel outdated?
 Wo liegt die Datei jetzt?
 "This file is outdated for we moved on to another system to display your acronyms, namespaces"
+        #HR 2025-04-08: looks like no new information is to be found.
+For now please just state that doublecheck the old list of taken modulkürzel and pick one that does not copy an existing one.

 Description
     The extension id must be unique.